 The input parameters in the numerical calculation are listed below:

 where the quark masses and wave function at the origin are the same as Ref.~\cite{Baranov:1995rc} and the others can be obtained from the PDG~\cite{ParticleDataGroup:2020ssz}.
 The typical energy scale is selected to be $2m_c$ to obtain the strong running coupling $\alpha_s(2m_c)$=0.242.
-FeynArts 3.9 \cite{Hahn:2000kx}, FeyCalc 9.3 \cite{Shtabovenko:2020gxv} and the modified FormCalc programs \cite{Hahn:1998yk} are used to make the algebraic and numerical calculations.
+FeynArts 3.9 \cite{Hahn:2000kx}, FeyCalc 9.3 \cite{Shtabovenko:2020gxv}, and the modified FormCalc programs \cite{Hahn:1998yk} are used to make the algebraic and numerical calculations.

-The total events of Higgs, $Z^{0}$ and $W^{+}$ ($N_{tot}$) produced at LHC, CEPC and LHeC are presented in Table \ref{E}.
-Running at $\sqrt{s}$ = 14 TeV with the luminosity $\mathcal{L} \propto10^{34}~\rm cm^{-2} s^{-1}$, there could be $1.65\times 10^8$ Higgs and $3.07\times10^{10}$ $W^+$, and $1.00\times 10^9$ $Z^0$ boson produced at LHC per year \cite{Higgsevents,Gaunt:2010pi,Qiao:2011yk,Liao:2015vqa}; As for CEPC \cite{CEPCStudyGroup:2023quu} running at 240 GeV with integrated luminosity 2.2 $\rm ab^{-1}$, total $4.30\times 10^5$ of Higgs events could be produced per year.
-There would be $2.10\times 10^8$ $W^+$ events produced per year at CEPC when the collision energy is 160 GeV and integrated luminosity is 6.9 $\rm ab^{-1}$.
-As for the total number of events for $Z^0$, there would be $2.05\times 10^{12}$ events produced per year at CEPC when it would be running as a Super-Z factor at collision energy 91 GeV and integrated luminosity 50 $\rm ab^{-1}$; At LHeC with luminosity $\mathcal{O}(100) fb^{-1}$, there would be about $\mathcal{O}(10^4)$ events of Higgs, $\mathcal{O}(10^6)$ events of $W^+$, and $\mathcal{O}(10^5)$ events of $Z^0$ produced in one operation year \cite{LHeCStudyGroup:2012zhm,Baur:1992sj}.
+The total events of Higgs, $Z^{0}$, and $W^{+}$ ($N_{tot}$) produced at LHC, CEPC, and LHeC are presented in Table \ref{E}.
+Running at $\sqrt{s}$ = 14 TeV with the luminosity $\mathcal{L} \propto10^{34}~\rm cm^{-2} s^{-1}$, there could be $1.65\times 10^8$ Higgs and $3.07\times10^{10}$ $W^+$, and $1.00\times 10^9$ $Z^0$ bosons produced at LHC each year \cite{Higgsevents,Gaunt:2010pi,Qiao:2011yk,Liao:2015vqa}.
+As for CEPC \cite{CEPCStudyGroup:2023quu} running at 240 GeV with integrated luminosity 2.2 $\rm ab^{-1}$, a total $4.30\times 10^5$ of Higgs events could be produced each year.
+There would be $2.10\times 10^8$ $W^+$ events produced each year at CEPC when the collision energy is 160 GeV and integrated luminosity is 6.9 $\rm ab^{-1}$.
+As for the total number of events for $Z^0$, there would be $2.05\times 10^{12}$ events produced each year at CEPC when it would be running as a Super-Z factor at collision energy 91 GeV and integrated luminosity 50 $\rm ab^{-1}$.
+At LHeC with luminosity $\mathcal{O}(100) fb^{-1}$, there would be about $\mathcal{O}(10^4)$ events of Higgs, $\mathcal{O}(10^6)$ events of $W^+$, and $\mathcal{O}(10^5)$ events of $Z^0$ produced in one operation year \cite{LHeCStudyGroup:2012zhm,Baur:1992sj}.
 However, the number of events at LHeC compared to that at LHC and CEPC is too small to be discussed later in the numerical discussion.